Orthodox International Youth Festival "Bratya": Participation of clergy in the festival

 The constant attribute of each festival is the participation of Orthodox clergy in it.
 According to Yana Sedova, "the feeling of unity is enhanced by the fact that the priests share with us the joys and difficulties of living in a modest tent camp".
-The priests are thus freed from solving organizational issues in order to give them time to conduct "general", "mini-conversations" and for informal communication with the participants of the festival.
+The priests are thus freed from solving organizational issues to give them time to conduct "general", "mini-conversations" and for informal communication with the participants of the festival.
 Such communication is one of the tasks of the organizers.

 In 2011, the Bishop Jonah (Cherepanov) noted: "Many young people who came to the festival practically have no opportunity to talk with priests at home. ...
 People who have been going to church for many years, have been participating in the Sacraments for many years, cannot sit down and talk heart to heart with a priest? ...
 Many provincial priests physically have no opportunity to pay attention to the young man, because they have a lot of demands, a lot of worshipers, a lot of duties on the temple. ...
 For many of them, it was a revelation, so that easily, sitting next to the priest, to hear some things, to be able to ask questions".

 According to the priest Yaroslav Yerofeyev: "unfortunately, not very many fathers come, but those who are bright, not indifferent and ready to communicate with young people 24 hours a day come".
 In addition, the organizers are accustomed to the proposals of the participants of the festival: "Constantly there are those who give new ideas!
 For us, this impulse, what popular personalities to look for.
 There are priests ... who have been actively working with young people for a long time, they come to us with pleasure.
 But some offer and little-known lecturers, priests.
 We listen to them on the Internet and invite.
 The guys like it and we are happy."

 According to a long-term participant of the festival, Archpriest Nikolai Mogilny: "I really like the Christian love and friendship that arise between the priests who come to the festival.
 We become family people and every time you miss and wait for a meeting".
 There is a tradition at the festival as a token of approval to the priests to chant: "Отцы-молодцы!".